 Check out what's planned for this fall and winter downtown.

-Heading into the Family Day weekend, the Winter Arts Festival will kick off on Friday, February 16 with an opening celebration.
-Free to attend except for select 19+ events, the family-friendly festival will provide warm spaces to gather, creating a rhythm of indoor and outdoor experiences that inspire a sense of rediscovery of familiar streets and city spaces throughout the long weekend.
+Held over the Family Day long weekend from 5-9 p.m., the Winter Arts Festival will kick off on Friday, February 16, 2024 with an opening celebration.
+Free to attend except for the VMF After Dark 19+ ticketed event on February 17, this four-day, family-friendly festival will provide warm spaces to gather, creating a rhythm of indoor and outdoor experiences that inspire a sense of rediscovery of downtown streets and city spaces.

 Theme: Light and Language